herrstrietzel/svg-path-simplifier/README.md

 * adaptive coordinate rounding: small or large details can be auto-detected to find a suitable floating point accuracy without guessing the decimal value (3 decimals may not be the silver bullet=)
 * split segments at extremes – only useful for manual editing
+* optimize either path data strings or SVG markup code

+### Limitations: What it's not
+This lib's focus is on path data optimizations.
+While it also provides some basic cleanup options for entire SVG documents (e.g removal of hidden elements or path merging) – if you need a full blown document optimization better opt for [SVGO](https://github.com/svg/svgo).

 ## Usage